tyzbit/acars-processor/README.md

 Filters fail **CLOSED** by default which means if they fail (only when something goes wrong, not if the message doesn't pass the filter), **by default they do not filter the message**.
 This could overwhelm subsequent steps.
 Use `FilterOnFailure` to change this behavior.

+You an also add `Invert: true` to any filter to have the logic inverted.
+For example, a filter that has `DictionaryPhraseLengthMinimum: 4` and `Invert: true` would only forward messages that **do not** have 4 sequential dictionary words in it.

 ## Available Annotators